 Stranded traveller scam

 What it will say: This email usually circulates in summer.
-It will come from a friend saying that while on vacation abroad, they were robbed and is now stranded without any money.
-The friend will ask for a certain amount which you would have to send via PayPal or Money Order to fund their return trip.
+It will come from a “friend” saying that while on vacation abroad, they were robbed and is now stranded without any money.
+They will ask for a certain amount which you would have to send via PayPal or Money Order to fund their return trip.

-How to counter it: Before sending any money, contact your friend (by phone or other means not email) to check if they are alright.
+How to counter it: Before sending any money, contact your friend (by phone or other means, not email) to check if they are alright.
 It is most likely that your friend is fine but their email was hacked and is now being used by a scammer.
-Advise your friend to terminate their email account and create a new one.
+Advise them to terminate their email account and create a new one.
 They should also warn their contacts so they don’t respond to the scammer.

 Too good to be true travel deals

-What it will say: This will offer discounted vacation packages, travel deals and even free airplane tickets.
-You may be hooked by the extremely cheap rates.
+What it will say: This message offers discounted vacation packages, travel deals and even free airplane tickets.
+You may get hooked by the extremely cheap rates.

 Urgent message from a bank or government agency